-A Florida Man Wore the Uniform of a Cop and Failed as a Priest.
-But, His True Passion Was Being a Serial Killer.
+A Florida Man Failed as a Priest and Wore the Uniform of a Cop.
+But, His True Passion Was Serial Killing.

 One of the worst serial killers in the United States was never convicted for the likely dozens of homicides he committed in the 1960s and early 1970s.